Can The Police Follow You Home in Utah

-Police surveillance has evolved greatly as technology has exploded over the last few decades, but sometimes officers also stick to the old tried and true methods of the past.
-For example, while police now have the ability to attach tiny GPS tracking devices to suspects’ cars to track their movements, this does not mean they have abandoned the old-school practice of physically tailing your car.
+Police surveillance has evolved as technology has exploded over the last few decades, but sometimes officers stick to the old tried and true methods of the past.
+For example, while police now can attach tiny GPS tracking devices to suspects’ cars to track their movements, they have not abandoned the old-school practice of physically tailing your car.

 Warrants Not Required for Tailing Vehicles in Utah

 The police are not required to get a warrant to physically tail your vehicle in the state of Utah, so long as you are traveling on public roads.
 Suppose you entered private property such as a ranch, for example.
 In that case, the police could not continue to tail you without a search warrant for the private property you entered unless they believed you were an immediate threat to public safety.
 They could, however, wait outside the ranch and keep following you after that as you go from place to place, getting a pretty good idea of what you are up to.

 Law enforcement often uses officers in plain clothes and unmarked vehicles to tail suspects and track their movements.
 If you suspect you are being tailed, contact our experienced Utah criminal defense attorney like those at Overson Law, PLLC.
 We can reach out to the local police and figure out if an investigation against you is underway and why.